All Products

 Prerequisites

 An ACK managed cluster is created.
 For more information, see Create an ACK managed cluster.
 The Kubernetes version of the cluster must be 1.22 or later.
-For more information about how to update a cluster, see Manually update ACK clusters.
+For more information about how to update a cluster, see Manually upgrade ACK clusters.

 Deploy ACK Knative in the console and install the Knative Serving component.
 For more information, see Deploy Knative.